Workhorse Group Inc. (WKHS) Stock: A SWOT Analysis

 WKHS) stock’s latest price update

-Workhorse Group Inc. (NASDAQ: WKHS) has experienced a decline in its stock price by -0.93 compared to its previous closing price of 1.08.
-However, the company has seen a gain of 25.22% in its stock price over the last five trading days.
+The stock price of Workhorse Group Inc. (NASDAQ: WKHS) has dropped by -5.44 compared to previous close of 0.88.
+Despite this, the company has seen a fall of -23.29% in its stock price over the last five trading days.
 Barron’s reported on 11/08/22 that Workhorse Keeps Sales Guidance but Tightens Range of Vehicles It Will Make in 2022

 WKHS’s Market Performance

-WKHS’s stock has risen by 25.22% in the past week, with a monthly rise of 9.27% and a quarterly drop of -26.71%.
-The volatility ratio for the week is 10.51% while the volatility levels for the last 30 days are 7.40% for Workhorse Group Inc. The simple moving average for the last 20 days is 19.25% for WKHS’s stock, with a simple moving average of -43.41% for the last 200 days.
+Workhorse Group Inc. (WKHS) has experienced a -23.29% fall in stock performance for the past week, with a -7.53% drop in the past month, and a -33.19% drop in the past quarter.
+The volatility ratio for the week is 11.30%, and the volatility levels for the past 30 days are at 7.19% for WKHS.
+The simple moving average for the past 20 days is -8.44% for WKHS’s stock, with a -55.17% simple moving average for the past 200 days.

 Analysts’ Opinion of WKHS